McDonald's: Ray Kroc

 Kroc and the McDonald brothers fought for control of the business, as documented in Kroc's autobiography.
 In 1961, he purchased the McDonald brothers' equity in the company and began the company's worldwide reach.
-The sale cost Kroc $2.7 million, a huge sum during that time.
+The sale cost Kroc $2.7 million (worth almost $ in the current day).
 The San Bernardino restaurant was eventually torn down in 1971, and the site was sold to the Juan Pollo chain in 1998.
 This area serves as headquarters for the Juan Pollo chain, and a McDonald's and Route 66 museum.
 With the expansion of McDonald's into many international markets, the company has become a symbol of globalization and the spread of the American way of life.

-Its prominence has made it a frequent topic of public debates about obesity, corporate ethics, and consumer responsibility.
+Changes

+In 1994, McDonald's banned smoking at the 1,400 locations it wholly owned.

+In 2006, McDonald's introduced its "Forever Young" brand by redesigning all of its restaurants.
+The restaurants were turned into cafe-esque space, being mostly terracotta, grey, and olive.
+The redesigned restaurants were also primary furnished with wood furniture.
+One McDonald's franchise owner described the new look as, "It’s personable.
+It’s friendly.
+It’s inviting."

+As a result of the COVID-19 pandemic, McDonald's closed most seating and all play areas in its United States restaurants.
+It transitioned to drive-through and curbside orders at locations and online food ordering delivery services.

 Products

+Menu

-McDonald's predominantly sells hamburgers, various types of chicken, chicken sandwiches, French fries, soft drinks, breakfast items, and desserts.
+McDonald's predominantly sells hamburgers, cheeseburgers, various types of chicken, chicken sandwiches, french fries, soft drinks, shakes, breakfast items, and desserts.
 In most markets, McDonald's offers salads and vegetarian items, wraps and other localized fare.
 On a seasonal basis, McDonald's offers the McRib sandwich.
-Some speculate the seasonality of the McRib adds to its appeal.
 During March of each year, McDonald's offers a Shamrock Shake to honor Saint Patrick's Day.
+The company often introduces items temporarily or brings them back after long absences.

 In addition, the chain also sells some items within the United States on a regional basis; for example, the Hatch Green Chile Double Cheeseburger, which is topped with New Mexico green chile, is only available in the southwestern state of New Mexico.

-Products are offered as either "dine-in" (where the customer opts to eat in the restaurant) or "take-out" (where the customer opts to take the food off the premises).
-"Dine-in" meals are provided on a plastic tray with a paper insert on the floor of the tray.
-"Take-out" meals are usually delivered with the contents enclosed in a distinctive McDonald's-branded brown paper bag.
-In both cases, the individual items are wrapped or boxed as appropriate.
+In 2021, the company cut value meals and cheaper items from its menu as part of a focus on higher-priced items.

+McValue Meal Deal

+The McValue Meal, which has four items and was created in 2024.
+The meal deal is in the McValue menu and costs $5.
+It was created to be a budget friendly meal on the McValue menu.